R3Conclave/conclave-core-sdk/docs/docs/index.md

 ## Release notes

+### Beta 4

+1. :jigsaw: **New feature!** Conclave now supports building [GraaalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image/) enclaves on macOS and Windows!
+[GraaalVM Native Image](https://www.graalvm.org/docs/reference-manual/native-image/) support was added in Beta 3 but required a Linux build system.
+Now, by installing Docker on Windows or macOS you can configure your enclaves to use the `graalvm_native_image` runtime and let Conclave simply manage the build process for you.

 ### Beta 3

 1. :jigsaw: **New feature!** The Mail API makes it easy to deliver encrypted messages to the enclave that only it can